Linear embeddings of $K_9$ are triple linked: Proof of the Main Theorem

 \end{enumerate}

-There are 9,276,595 orientation classes in the set $\mathrm{OM}(9,4)$, and each orientation class consists of 256 oriented matroids (including cyclic and acyclic ones).
+There are 9,276,595 isomorphism classes in the set $\mathrm{OM}(9,4)$, and each isomorphism class consists of 256 oriented matroids (including cyclic and acyclic ones).
 Among these 2,374,808,320 oriented matroids, the program checked all the acyclic ones and found a non-split 3-link in each one.

-\begin{remark} The program gives us a slightly stronger result than Theorem~\ref{mainTheorem} since it found a non-split link in all the acyclic oriented matroids, not just the affine ones. \end{remark}
+\begin{remark} The program gives us a possibly stronger result than Theorem~\ref{mainTheorem} since it found a non-split 3--link in all the acyclic oriented matroids in OM$(9,4)$.
+However, we don't know which of these matroids are induced by an embedded $K_9$.
+As far as we know, there is no known systematic way of determining in general when an acyclic oriented matroid is induced by an embedding. \end{remark}